About Our Facility

 - >15 mobile ultrasound machines with full wireless connectivity plus mounted ultrasounds in stabilization bays and several other rooms

-- Dedicated CT scanner and complete digital medical imaging system
+- 2 dedicated CT scanners and complete digital medical imaging system

 - Newly renovated (2016-17) triage area including 8 treatment rooms